QMSTR/qmstr/pkg/reporter/htmlreporter/share/templates/site-index.md

 ## About Quartermaster

-Quartermaster is an integrated Free and Ope Source Software (FOSS) toolchain that implements industry best practises of license compliance management.
+Quartermaster is an integrated Free and Open Source Software (FOSS) toolchain that implements industry best practises of license compliance management.